-Seborrheic dermatitis (cradle cap) is characterized by patches of greasy and yellow crusts or scales, which can flake and make the skin look red.2,3,4 Although it appears predominantly on the scalp, it can appear on other parts of the body, such as the eyebrows, ears, neck, nose, or diaper area.2,3
+Seborrheic dermatitis (cradle cap) is characterised by patches of greasy and yellow crusts or scales, which can flake and make the skin look red.2,3,4 Although it appears predominantly on the scalp, it can appear on other parts of the body, such as the eyebrows, ears, neck, nose, or nappy area.2,3

 The causes of seborrheic dermatitis are unclear and although some parents feel cradle cap is unsightly, it does not cause any itchiness or pain to the baby and is not contagious.3 It usually clears up on its own within a few months.